neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo.md

 The NEO namespace is the API provided by the Neo blockchain, providing a way to access the block-chain data and manipulate the persistent store.
 These APIs are divided into two categories:

-1. Blockchain ledger.
+- Blockchain ledger.
 The contract can access all the data on the entire blockchain through interops layer, including complete blocks and transactions, as well as each of their fields.

-2. Persistent store.
+- Persistent storage.
 Each application contract deployed on NEO has a storage space that can only be accessed by the contract itself.
 These methods provided can access the data in the contract.

 ## Class